Iron-Bound/vagrant_task/README.md

-*CryptoCoin Price Lookup*
+<h1>A CryptoCoin Rates Site</h1>

+<h3>Intro</h3>
-After receiving a large inheritance from an expired relative, you now find yourself flush with Ca$h.
+After receiving a large inheritance from an expired relative, you now find yourself flush with the Ca$h!

-Now rather than hide it under all the mattresses in your house, you have decided to invest into the sounds investment of Crypto Currency.
+Rather than hide it under the mattress, you have decided to invest into crypto based currency.

-Now if only there was a place to find out how much there worth!
+Now to see how much there worth! <br>

-**Required Setup**
+Open browser @: **localhost:8080**

+<h3>Required Setup</h3>

-The following installed software is required, on the host for best results.
+The following installed software is required by the host system.
 - Vagrant
-- VirtualBox or VM software
+- VirtualBox
 - Ansible

-**Tech Used**
+<h4>Tech Used</h4>

 - Nginx
 - Python